ansal10/calendar-assignments-react-redux/README.md

 ## Instructions

-The goal of this exercise is to create a demo calendar application using React & Redux.
+The goal of this exercise is to create a demo calendar application using React & Redux & Routes.
 We strongly recommend [create-react-app](https://github.com/facebookincubator/create-react-app) to make the bootstrapping of your application really easy.

 ### The Task